antoinet/virtualab/README.md

 ### Increase Droplet Limit

 If you need to create more droplets than your current limit allows, you can request an increase.
 See [How do I increase my Droplet limit?](https://www.digitalocean.com/community/questions/how-do-i-increase-my-droplet-limit) for details.

+### DNS Negative TTL

+After destroying the lab infrastructure and removing the corresponding DNS records, any DNS resolver will start caching the inexistent records as negative results.
+This means that if you redeploy the lab in short time, it will not be reachable for the time specicied by the TTL.
+The TTL is defined in [terraform/infra/dns.tf](terraform/infra/dns.tf) with a value of 300s (5mins).